denvazh/gatling/README.md

 denvazh/gatling
 ```

-Use the -e switch to use JAVA_OPTS to pass paramters to gatling tests
+Use the -e switch to use JAVA_OPTS to pass parameters to gatling tests

 ```
 docker run -e JAVA_OPTS="-Dusers=10" -it --rm denvazh/gatling